matijakolaric-com/django-music-publisher/docs/manual_works.rst

 This is where you put in the information on composers and lyricists who created this musical work.
 As information on at least one controlled writer is required, let us look at all the columns:

 * ``Writer`` is where you can select a writer.
 The field is conditionally required for controlled writers, and at least one writer must be controlled, so you need to select at least one.
 But, as there are no writers, press on the green plus ``+`` sign next to it.
 A pop-up window appears.
 Fill out ``First name``, ``Last name``, ``IPI Name #`` and ``Performing Rights Society``, and press ``Save``.
 The newly added writer will appear in this field.
 There is another way to add writers, which will be covered later.
-Please also note that for shares you do nto controll, this field is not required.
+Please also note that for shares you do not control, this field is not required.
 If left empty, it means that the writer is unknown.

 .. figure:: /images/popup_add_writer.png
    :width: 100%